sjentsch/lsjDocs/Ch11/Ch11_tTest_09.rst

 Testing non-normal data with Wilcoxon tests
 -------------------------------------------

-Okay, suppose your data turn out to be pretty substantially non-normal, but you still want to run something like a *t*-test?
+Suppose your data turn out to be pretty substantially non-normal, but you still want to run something like a *t*-test?
 This situation occurs a lot in real life.
-For the AFL winning margins data (``afl.margins`` from the |aflsmall_margins|_ data set), for instance, the Shapiro-Wilk test made it very clear that the normality assumption is violated.
+For the AFL winning margins data (``afl.margins`` from the
+|aflsmall_margins|_ data set), for instance, the Shapiro-Wilk test made it
+very clear that the normality assumption is violated.
 This is the situation where you want to use Wilcoxon tests.

 Like the *t*-test, the Wilcoxon test comes in two forms, one-sample and two-sample, and they are used in more or less the exact same situations as the corresponding *t*-tests.
 Unlike the *t*-test, the Wilcoxon test does not assume normality, which is nice.
 In fact, they do not make any assumptions about what kind of distribution is involved.
 In statistical jargon, this makes them **nonparametric tests**.
 While avoiding the normality assumption is nice, there is a drawback: the Wilcoxon test is usually less powerful than the *t*-test (i.e., higher Type II error rate).
 I will not discuss the Wilcoxon tests in as much detail as the *t*-tests, but I will give you a brief overview.

 Two sample Mann-Whitney U test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~